Compressing Communication in Distributed Protocols: Introduction

 \subsection{Overview of Our Techniques}

 In this section we provide a high-level overview of our main ideas and techniques.
-First, we observe that one can assume, without loss of generality, that any protocol in which parties do not have private inputs, can be transformed into a public-coin protocol, in which honest parties' messages consist only of random bits.
+First, we observe that in our model of communication (the full information model where all communication is done via a broadcast channel) one can assume, without loss of generality, that any selection protocol (in which parties do not have private inputs except a source of randomness), can be transformed into a public-coin protocol, in which honest parties' messages consist only of random bits.
 This fact is a folklore, and for the sake of completeness we include a proof sketch of it in \Cref{sec:public_coin}.

 Our main result is a generic transformation that converts any public-coin protocol, in which parties send arbitrarily long messages, into a protocol in which parties send messages of length $m\cdot \polylog(n\cdot d)$, where $m$ is the number of bits the protocol outputs, $n$ is the number of parties participating in the protocol, and $d$ is the number of communication rounds.
-The resulting protocol simulates the original protocol, has the same round complexity and satisfies the same security guarantees.
+The resulting protocol simulates the original protocol, has the same round complexity, and satisfies the same security guarantees.
 Next, we elaborate on how this transformation works.

 Suppose for simplicity that in our underlying protocol each message sent is of length~$L=L(n)$ (and thus the messages come from a universe of size~$2^L$), and think of~$L$ as being very large.
 We convert any such protocol into a new protocol where each message consists of only~$\ell$ bits, where think of~$\ell$ as being significantly smaller than~$L$.
 This is done by a priori choosing $2^\ell$ messages within the $2^L$-size universe, and restricting the parties to send messages from this restricted universe.
 Thus, now each message is of length $\ell$, which is supposedly significantly smaller than~$L$.
 We note that a similar approach was taken in \cite{Newman91} in the context of transforming public randomness into private randomness in communication complexity, in \cite{GoldreichS10} to reduce the number of random bits needed for property testers, and most recently in \cite{GoldwasserKP15} to prove a lower bound for coin-flipping protocols in the setting of strong adaptive adversaries.